-Thus, one way to understand the generation of neuronal diversity is a “bottom-up” approach that focuses on the terminal step of this process, that is, the regulation of terminal gene batteries.
+Our entry point in understanding the generation of neuronal diversity has been a “bottom-up” approach that focuses on the terminal step of this process, the regulation of terminal gene batteries.
 “Terminal gene batteries” include genes that define, for example, the neurotransmitter phenotype of a neuron, its resident ion channels or neuropeptides.
-To this end, we have defined the molecular signatures of individual, terminally differentiated neuron types (Movie 1) and decoded the cis-regulatory control regions of terminal gene batteries through systematic mutational analysis of reporter genes in the context of transgenic animals.
+To this end, we have defined the molecular signatures of individual, terminally differentiated neuron types and decoded the cis-regulatory control regions of terminal gene batteries through systematic mutational analysis of reporter genes in the context of transgenic animals.
 This mutational dissection revealed what we consider to be an important, far-reaching, and nonobvious principle: coregulation.
 That is, entire ensembles of terminal differentiation genes that define the terminal properties—thus, the identity and function—of a given neuron type share a common cis-regulatory signature.
 Through genetic analysis, we have identified phylogenetically conserved, neuron-type-specific trans-acting factors (or combinations thereof) that act through these cis-regulatory motifs.
 Loss of these factors leads to a loss of neuron-type-specific identity, whereas pan-neuronal features remain unaffected.
 We have termed these factors terminal selectors.
 Such a simple regulatory logic was not a given, because transcriptome profiling, conducted by us and others, revealed that individual, terminally differentiated neuron types express scores of transcription factors.
 Therefore, terminal gene batteries could have been envisioned to be under complex, piecemeal control, rather than being organized into relatively simple regulons.
 Extending our analysis through the entire C. elegans nervous system, we found that master-regulatory terminal selector can be found in essentially most, if not all neuron classes that we have examined so far.

 Extending our studies to chordates, we have provided evidence that this regulatory principle may be conserved.
 Using mouse knockouts, we have shown that the terminal selector controlling dopaminergic neuron differentiation displays a similar function in mouse dopaminergic neurons and found that a terminal selector for cholinergic motoneurons is also functionally conserved in a simple chordate.
 We are using reverse genetic approaches in the mouse to further test the terminal selector concept.